in Utah's San Rafael Desert

 sheepherder artifacts in western United States over many years, and confirms that the

 inscriptions were indeed made by Basque sheepherders.

-Dr. Mallea wrote: "Much of what is on the plates are names and dates from the 1950s
+Dr. Mallea replied about the writings: "Much of what is on the plates are names and dates from the 1950s

 and 1960s.
 One sheepherder writes 'soy vasco' (I am Basque).
 The text is mostly in Basque,